sstadick/gzp/README.md

 ## Benchmarks

-All benchmarks were run on the file in `./bench-data/shakespeare.txt` catted together 100 times which creats a rough 550Mb file.
+All benchmarks were run on the file in `./bench-data/shakespeare.txt` catted together 100 times which creates a rough 550Mb file.

+The primary takeaway here is that you probably want to give `gzp` at least 4 threads.
+2 threads breaks even with the overhead of orchestrating the multi-threadedness, 4 gives a roughly 3x improvement.

 ![benchmarks](./violin.svg)